Just leave the fields blank that you don't want to search

 |Research Interests||Sarah’s main research interest is in Shifting Pedagogies which can be disaggregated into four areas of focus which are interlinked and have enabled her to win external funding for international research projects.
 Her research investigates the way emerging technologies transform pedagogical practices and educational opportunities in different contexts, locally, nationally and internationally.
 Her own PhD investigated the notion of Pedagogic Shift and transformational change in international partnerships and collaborations.

-• Global Competence
+• Global Education

 • Education and Community Engagement in Sub-Saharan Africa